Q. How do I choose a start date?

 A. Newborn PIPsqueaks Groups meet once a week for 10 weeks.
-Baby PIPsqueaks Groups meet once a week for 8 weeks.
+Baby PIPsqueaks Groups and Second Time Around Groups meet once a week for 8 weeks.
 We currently offer the choice between a daytime or an evening group, however we encourage group members to meet outside of the formal discussion sessions as well (for play dates, walks at the park, etc...).
 Daytime groups are typically attended by the primary caregivers (usually the mothers) and their babies.
 Evening groups are a good option for couples who would like to attend together, but each group varies in participation.
 For current daytime and evening openings, please visit the signup page.

 Q. Is there a PIPsqueaks Group in my neighborhood?

-A. All open groups are listed on the signup page.
+A. All open groups are listed on the signup pages.
 PIP places families together based on their location in Austin as well as their child's age.
 Group locations depend greatly on registration volume.
 We will always do our best to accommodate every family who signs up, no matter what neighborhood.
-Please email firstname.lastname@example.org for information on upcoming groups.
+Please email email@example.com for aditional information on upcoming groups.

 Q. Where do the PIPsqueaks Group meetings take place?

 A. Neighborhood-based group meetings usually take place in the group members' homes.
 The first meeting will be held in your facilitator's home.
 A signup sheet will be presented to the group at this time so that everyone has a chance to sign up to host one or more of the remaining sessions.
 We encourage all members to offer their homes, even if you believe it's a little too small.
 The cozier, the better!
 If you have a significant hindrance in hosting a group in your home, please talk with your facilitator and you can make arrangements to contribute to your new village in another way.
 Occasionally some groups take place at community locations and partner sites.

 Q: Are your groups for second (or third) time parents?